-I was asking ChatGPT for anaysis and table generation on some data and I noticed when it wants to provide the output of analysis (output of code execution) in some cases it uses a library called ace_tools (specifically while showing the table from pandas dataframe).I copy-pasted the code to regenerate the table but it did not run because I did not have the aformentioned library.
-The immediate go-to is to install the library by using pip install ace-tools but it did not work.
+I was asking ChatGPT for analysis and table generation on some data, and I noticed that when it wants to provide the output of the analysis (output of code execution), in some cases, it uses a library called ace_tools (specifically while showing a table from a pandas DataFrame).
+I copy-pasted the code to regenerate the table, but it did not run because I did not have the aforementioned library.
+My immediate thought was to install the library using pip install ace-tools, but that did not work.

 What is Ace Tools?